EXPLORE THE UNTOUCHED BEAUTY OF THE CAPE.

 - Climate: The Klein Karoo region is known for temperate weather with wet winters (June – August) and glorious, hot summers (Dec-Feb) The autumn and spring months are perfect for cycling – not too hot, not too cold.
 In winter, snow can be expected on mountain-tops and higher lying inland areas.
 August-October is also prime whale watching season on the coast.

 - Lodging & Camping: There are a range of accommodation options in the region.
-See the map for suggestions.
+See the map for suggestions or explore accommodation listings.

 - Water & Food.
 Take lots of water, especially when cycling through the more remote sections of the route.
 Food and supplies can be found at various shops and restaurants along the route, but stock up for the longer sections.